sowmya1283/hangman_python/README.md

 # **The Hangman Game**
 ## **Overview**

-Hangman is a word guessing game. its considered as one of the classic game where a player will try to figure out the word by guessing letters by entering one at a time.
+Hangman is a word guessing game.
+It is considered as one of the classic game where a player will try to figure out the word by guessing letters by entering one at a time.
 This is an online game and it's for educational or entertainment purpose.

-Basic Rule is that a user will be displayed with the blank spaces (underscores) to guess the word.
-Based on number of underscores user can guess a letter for each trails.
-There will be 6 trails.
+Basic Rule of the game is that, user will be displayed with the blank spaces (underscores) to guess the word.
+Based on number of hints user can guess a letter for each one.
 If the guessed letter is in the word, then it replaces the corresponding underscore with a guessed letter.
 For each incorrect guess, a body part (head, arms, torso and legs) is added.
 After of 6 guesses the game ends in a loss for the guessers.

-Winning and losing of the game will depend on the user guessing all the letters in the word before the no of wrong guesses trails are over.
+Winning and losing of the game will depend on the user guessing all the letters in the word before the number of wrong guesses trails are over.
 Win: The game is won if the player guesses all the letters in the word before the hangman figure is fully drawn.
 Loss: The game is lost if the guesser runs out of chances (i.e., if the hangman is fully drawn and the word remains incomplete).

-The game is Python-based and uses class, functions, for loops, while loops and if/elif/else statements to achieve the desired outcome.
+The game is Python-based and uses functions, for loops, while loops and if/elif/else statements to achieve the desired outcome.
 It features space-based ASCII art, and contains various references to hangman characters.

 Click [here](https://hangmangame-python-93af8000a2f1.herokuapp.com/) to see the final deployment of the game